How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Results

 \subsection{Comparing strong defenses by sparsity}

-In Table \ref{tab:strongres}, models trained with strong adversarial training (lines 4-14) all reach $L_2$ (resp $L_\infty$) sparsity greater than 0.31 (resp 150).
-In comparison the baseline model achieves 0.176 (resp.
-59) and the model trained with only 1-step attacks achieves 0.304 (resp 98).
+At first sight, we can already observe in Table \ref{tab:strongres} that sparsity is overall consistent with adversarial accuracy.
+Adversarially defended models, whose accuracy is above 40\%, have much higher sparsity than the undefended baseline.
+Models trained with strong adversarial training (lines 3-15) all reach $L_2$ (resp $L_\infty$) sparsity greater than 0.5 (resp 200).
+In comparison, the baseline model achieves 0.180 (resp.
+56.8).

-However among the most robust models (lines 6-15), sparsity and accuracy variations are not well correlated.
-In fact, in most pairwise model comparisons, the model with higher accuracy has \textit{lower} sparsity on the residual subset!
-An explanation would be that improvements in adversarial training from a baseline model A focus on robustly classifying the easiest points, i.e. those for which there are few perturbations that fool A. Those points have higher sparsity - thus classifying them well drops the residual sparsity for the remaining points.
+However, among the robust models (lines 3-15), sparsity and accuracy variations are not well correlated.
+In fact, when it comes to $L_\infty$ perturbations, the model with higher accuracy has often \textit{lower} sparsity on the residual subset!
+We illustrate this phenomenon by plotting for robust models sparsity as a function of accuracy in Figure \ref{fig:scatter}.
+An explanation would be that improvements in adversarial training from a baseline model A focus on robustly classifying the easiest points, i.e. those for which few perturbations fool A. Those points have higher sparsity - thus classifying them well drops the residual sparsity for the remaining points.

-The major exception to this phenomenon is improvement via data augmentation, which is the only change between lines 4 and 5, or lines 6 and 8.
-In these cases, augmentation improves both sparsity and accuracy, indicating that it improves "all-round" robustness over all inputs.